-- 2. District personnel may inspect the installation of water and wastewater and District facilities as often as deemed necessary.
-Water and wastewater facility inspections will be required in accordance with TCEQ rules and the Uniform Plumbing Code, (with amendments) as most recently adopted by the Board of Directors.
+- 2. District personnel may inspect all material and the installation of water and wastewater and District facilities as often as deemed necessary.
+Water, wastewater, storm drain lines and ponds facility inspections will be required in accordance with TCEQ rules and the Uniform Plumbing Code, (with amendments) as most recently adopted by the Board of Directors.
 Inspection fees will be assessed at a percent of the proven project cost and will be paid in advance. - 3.
 Developer's Engineer will keep District personnel informed of any field changes to approved plans affecting water/wastewater facilities, and the District Engineer will review and approve all shop drawings by stamp and signature. - 4.
 Developer's Engineer will approve pay estimates and provide monthly reports to District Engineer. - 5.
 District Chief Executive Officer & General Manager and District Engineer review and approve all change orders. - 6.
 District Chief Executive Officer & General Manager and District Engineer inspect construction sites to verify pay estimates. - 7.
 District Chief Executive Officer & General Manager and District Engineer present pay estimates and change orders to the Board of Directors for approval. - 8.
 Developer's Engineer will sign all certifications, pay estimates, inspection reports, change orders, and documents officially submitted to the District.
 District Representative will sign as approving authority. - 9.
-Upon project or construction phase completion, the Developer's Engineer will schedule a final inspection of water/wastewater facilities with the District Representative, and notify District Chief Executive Officer & General Manager and District Engineer.
-The district will issue a Certificate of Substantial Completion and a final list of items to be completed. - 10.
-After satisfactory completion and Developer acceptance, Developer's Engineer shall submit: - i.
+Upon project or construction phase completion, the developer's engineer will schedule a final inspection of water/wastewater facilities with the District representative, and notify District Chief Executive Officer & General Manager and District Engineer.
+The district will issue a certificate of substantial completion and a final list of items to be completed. - 10.
+After satisfactory completion and eeveloper acceptance, eeveloper's engineer shall submit: - i.
 Engineer's certificate of completion; - ii.
 Owner's acceptance letter; - iii.
 Contractor's affidavit of bills paid; - iv.
-Complete set of "as-built" reproducible drawings for water/wastewater facilities; - v.
-Plat map of the project in DXF format on 3.5 disk showing property boundaries, location of utility lines, valves, fire hydrants, and survey registration points;
+Complete set of "as-built" reproducible drawings for water/wastewater facilities;

-- vi.
+- v.
+Plat map of the project in DXF format on 3.5 disk showing property boundaries, location of utility lines, valves, fire hydrants, and survey registration points; - vi.
 Maintenance bond between city/county and District, as required, and contractor's bonding company to make required repairs to facilities within the first year; - vii.
 Settlement of any final costs (bacteriological samples, line flushing, etc.); and - viii.
 Utility conveyance agreement conveying water utilities to the District. - 11.
 District Chief Executive Officer & General Manager will schedule final acceptance and approval of final pay estimates of improvements at the next regular Board of Directors' meeting.